Get Tech Tips

 Ratchets in Society

-Every new advance in battery technology or processor speed, or engineering modeling software creates a new “index” in the societal ratchet gears that act as a starting point for each new innovation.
+Every new advance in battery technology, processor speed, or engineering modeling software creates a new “index” in the societal ratchet gears that act as a starting point for each new innovation.

 This is an interesting concept, but I see ratchets as more applicable to you and my grandpa than to industry or society, at least when it comes to being useful.